Ossur Carbon Fiber AFO Fit Guide (AFO Light & AFO Dynamic)

 Step 2 — Your shoes decide "success"

-- If your main shoes have removable insoles + depth → you’re in great shape.
+- Shoes with removable insoles + depth → you're in great shape.

-- If your main shoes are narrow / slip-on / no removable insole → expect shoe-fit issues (this is a top cause of returns).
+- Narrow / slip-on / no removable insole → expect shoe-fit issues (top cause of returns).

 - When in doubt: choose an AFO-friendly shoe before deciding it "doesn't fit."